Smoking and Tobacco Use

 The majority of smokers would like to stop smoking, and each year, about half try to quit permanently.
 Yet, only about 6% of smokers are able to quit in a given year.1 Most smokers will need to make multiple attempts before they are able to quit permanently, and they will need your guidance.
 Our toolkit helps you assess your patient’s readiness and willingness to change and begin treatment for tobacco addiction.

 Please note that the medications and techniques described in the toolkit are effective for all tobacco products, including vaping with e-cigarettes, smokeless oral tobacco, heat-not-burn products, hookahs, cigars and pipes.

 For the best experience, interact with the toolkit in landscape view.

 Tobacco Dependence Treatment Toolkit

-Download our patient education guide for further reference.
+Download our clinician education guide for additional treatment and reference materials.

 1. Centers for Disease Control and Prevention (CDC).
 Quitting smoking among adults—United States, 2001-2010.
 MMWR Morb Mortal Wkly Rep. 2011;60(44):1513-1519.